projectcaluma/ember-alexandria/README.md

 ### Marks

 Additionally to tags you can configure marks.
-Which are special tags denoted by icons at various locations.
+Marks are similar to tags, but are always displayed for the user to add, even when then are not selected yet.
+This avoids the issue where users might create multiple, slightly different tags while meaning the same thing.
+We recommend using not more than five marks for the most important classifications of documents.

-The icons for marks are either from [uikit](https://getuikit.com/docs/icon) or you can use an svg string.
-To use an svg string you need to wrap it in `htmlSafe` from `@ember/string`.
+The icons for marks are either from [UIkit](https://getuikit.com/docs/icon) or you can use an svg string.
+To use an svg string you need to wrap it in `htmlSafe` from `@ember/template`.

 The object for a mark has the following properties:
-- `type`: This is the id of an tag used to identify the mark in the backend.
+- `type`: This is the id of a tag used to identify the mark in the backend.
-- `icon`: This can be either a string or an `htmlSafe` object.
+- `icon`: This can be either a string (referring to an UIkit icon name) or an `htmlSafe` object (containing SVG icon source code).
 - `tooltip`: This is shown when hovering over the mark.

-For example if you want to mark important documents, you can configure a mark like this:
+An example configuration with two icons might look like this:

 ```js
 import ConfigService from "ember-alexandria/services/config";